Guidelines and procedures

 Who can apply?

-To access user choice funding in the NT, RTOs must:
+To access learner support funding in the Northern Territory, RTOs must:

-Approval to provide training and assessment services for apprentices and trainees in the NT is not a guarantee of funding.
+The approval of an RTO to provide training and assessment services for students undertaking VET in the NT is not a guarantee of funding.

-Mandatory requirements for user choice funded RTOs include:
+Mandatory requirements for learner support contract holders include: